 Vivian S. Lee, M.D., Ph.D. has served as a member of our board of directors since November 2014.
 Dr. Lee has served as Senior Vice President for Health Sciences at the University of Utah, Dean of the University of Utah's School of Medicine and Chief Executive Officer of University of Utah Health Care since July 2011.
 From 2007 to June 2011, Dr. Lee served as Vice Dean for Science, Senior Vice President and Chief Scientific Officer of New York University Medical Center.
-Dr. Lee has also served as Chair of the Medical Imaging National Institute of Health (NIH) study section and is a Fellow and past President of the International Society of Magnetic Resonance in Medicine.
+Dr. Lee also currently serves on the board of directors of Zions Bancorporation.
+Dr. Lee is a member of the Institute of Medicine/National Academy of Medicine and is a Fellow and past President of the International Society of Magnetic Resonance in Medicine.
 Dr. Lee holds a Ph.D. in medical engineering from Oxford University, an M.D. from Harvard Medical School, an M.B.A. from the Stern School of Business at New York University and a B.A. from Harvard-Radcliffe College.
 We believe that Dr. Lee is qualified to serve on our board of directors due to her knowledge of the healthcare industry, her expertise in medical imaging and her leadership and management experience.